theoptips/mentor_FAQ/FAQ.md

 ```
 Check out this Titanic plot where the hue is `class`. `sns.countplot(x='survived',hue='class',data=df) https://stackoverflow.com/questions/50319614/count-plot-with-stacked-bars-per-hue
 - Answer 024 [Why are my contributions not showing up on my profile](https://help.github.com/en/articles/why-are-my-contributions-not-showing-up-on-my-profile)
+- Answer 025 When in doubt lower the learning rate to help the model converge.

 # Related FAQ
 - Pytorch VGG error no attribute 001 002